Moaz-Ash0ur/Clinic-Project/README.md

 It supports core functionalities, such as managing patients, appointments, doctors, medical records, and payment The project is designed to enhance learning and demonstrate advanced database integration techniques through hands-on experience.

-"In the end, I applied what I learned in a real-world project to gain hands-on experience and develop my skills I am committed to continuous learning and exploring new technologies to improve and grow further.
+In the end, I applied what I learned in a real-world project to gain hands-on experience and develop my skills I am committed to continuous learning and exploring new technologies to improve and grow further.